ervandew/eclim/doc/content/eclimd.rst

      $ eclipse -vmargs -Dnailgun.server.port=9092

-2. Linux, OSX, BSD Users: Specify the port and workspace in eclimrc files and start eclimd with the -f or --file argument:
+2. Specify the port and workspace in eclimrc files and start eclimd with the -f or --file argument:

    ::